ChilliCream/graphql-platform/website/src/docs/hotchocolate/filtering/list-filter.md

 ### List Filter

-In this example, we look at the filter configuration of List filter.
+In this example, we look at the filter configuration of a list filter.

 List filters are generated for all nested IEnumerables.
-The array filter addresses scalars and object values different.
+The array filter addresses scalars and object values differently.
-In case of a scalar, an object type is generated to address the different operations of this scalar.
+In the case of a scalar, an object type is generated to address the different operations of this scalar.
 If a list of strings is filtered, an object type is created to address all string operations.
 In case the list contains a complex object, an object filter for this object is generated.

 A list filter is generated for all properties that implement IEnumerable.